f5devcentral/f5-agility-labs-xc/docs/class2/lab2.rst

 #.
 Select **Security Analytics** from the horizontal navigation.

 #.
 Locate the most recent security event, which should be your curl request.

+   .. note:: *This request could take up to 5 minutes to show up in this page.
+      If you still don’t see it after that, run the curl command again.*

    Expand the security event as you have done in prior exercises to observe the "Suspicious" Bot reporting.
 Remember the setting for Suspicious Bot was set to *Report* from Step 6 above.